Shakiba97/CET-593-MMSVCC/README.md

 matplotlib

 ### Installation
-Please follow this link https://www.gams.com/latest/docs/API_PY_GETTING_STARTED.html to install the GAMS dependencies.
+Please follow this link https://www.gams.com/latest/docs/API_PY_GETTING_STARTED.html to install the GAMS dependencies and troubleshooting the GAMS installation if needed.

 ## Structure
 - `agent`: Contains the MPC Agent Class which includes the MPC Optimization process.